-Stocks turn higher; trade tensions keep investors guessing
+Asian stocks mostly rise as investors weigh trade war fears

 - Tech thinks it has a fix for the problems it created: blockchain

-OVERSEAS: Germany’s DAX was little changed and the CAC 40 in France dipped 0.1 percent.
-The British FTSE 100 slipped 0.4 percent.

-Asian stocks fared better.
-Tokyo’s Nikkei 225 advanced 0.5 percent and Hong Kong’s Hang Seng climbed 1.3 percent.
-Seoul’s Kospi added 0.6 percent.

-AP Markets Writer Marley Jay can be reached at http://twitter.com/MarleyJayAP .
+AP Markets Writer Marley Jay, who contributed to this report, can be reached at http://twitter.com/MarleyJayAP

 His work can be found at https://apnews.com/search/marley%20jay